 What is Rad Na?

 It is a full-flavored dish, usually eaten with some leafy vegetables and your choice of protein.
-Rad Na is a Thai-Chinese noodle dish with many flavors, techniques, and ingredients used in Chinese cooking.
+Rad Na Recipe is a Thai-Chinese noodle dish with many flavors, techniques, and ingredients used in Chinese cooking.

-Spellings of Rad Na
+Spellings of Rad Na or Lad Na

 Ingredients for making authentic Rad Na

-Using fresh wide rice noodles is crucial for this recipe as the soft, chewy, and charred noodles provide the base for this gravy.
+Using fresh, wide rice noodles is crucial for this recipe as the soft, chewy, and charred noodles provide the base for this gravy.

-- Fresh wide noodles.
-Use the chow fun wide noodles.
-They come in several ways, depending on your local Asian market.
-Mine come in extra large sheets wrapped in a styrofoam packet found in the refrigerated section.
-They will almost always need microwaving for 1- 2 minutes to soften up and separate the sheets before cooking.
+- They will almost always need microwaving for 1- 2 minutes to soften up and separate the sheets before cooking.
 Very important to do this.
 Check the kitchen notes section below for more noodles variety and suggestions.

 - Sweet dark soy sauce.
 This sauce gets a spotlight because it helps flavor the noodles and gives them a golden brown color.
 Don't confuse them with the black soy sauce.
 They are similar but not the same thing.
 See the image above for a photo reference.
+Learn more about Thai sauces here.

 - Soy sauce.
 Add 1 tablespoon of soy sauce to season the noodles.